-The Vessel Flag legislation filed by Senator Baxley and Representative Altman caught our eye as it was an expansion from airboats to all vessels.
+The Vessel Flag legislation (SB 1546) filed by Senator Baxley and Representative Altman (HB 1225) caught our eye as it was an expansion from airboats to all vessels.
 Our office met with the sponsors and asked questions and expressed concerns about the broadness of the bill as written.
-We are currently working on some suggested language to propose to the sponsors for consideration.
-The bills have not been placed on the agenda as of the writing of this report.
+Again, the bills have not been placed on the agenda as of the writing of this report.
 The House bill only has two committees of reference.
+Time is running out on this legislation as committee meetings will be wrapping up and the bills have yet to move.
+However, nothing is officially off the radar until Sine Die.

 Senate Bill 198 Seagrass Mitigation passed the Senate Environment and Natural Resource Committee as a Committee Substitute.
 The bill passed 3-2.
-The bill is now waiting to be heard in the Senate Community Affairs Committee meeting.
-The House companion.
-House Bill 349, is waiting to be heard in its second committee of reference.
+The bill is still waiting to be heard in the Senate Community Affairs Committee meeting.
+The bill was not on the agenda as of the writing of this report.
+The House companion, House Bill 349, is waiting to be heard in its second committee of reference.
+Again, as of the writing of this report the bills have not been placed on agendas.